 What You’ll Find Here

 Over the years I have taught every aspect of English you can think of, from grammar and pronunciation and intonation to conversation, essay writing, and presentation skills.
 My teaching style is very student-centered.
 I like to get to know my students and help them access English in ways that are relevant and interesting for them.
-These days my university students have had their fill of grammar and vocabulary, but many of them lack confidence and opportunities to practice speaking.
+Most of my university students have had their fill of grammar and vocabulary, but many of them lack confidence and opportunities to practice speaking.

 A lot of what you’ll find here is based on what I teach in my university classes:

 - Greetings: Different Ways to Say Hello in English